KovalevCG/snake-game-cpp/README.md

 # Snake Game C++

 >This game is made as a project to learn the basics of the C++ language.
-The main part is done with the help of a tutorial.
+The main part is done with the help of a tutorials.
 In addition, I added my own functionality.
 >- fixed screen flickering while playing
 >- removed blinking cursor